A k-mer-based maximum likelihood method for estimating distances of reads to genomes and phylogenetic placement.

 - Web of Life - v1 (10,576 archaeal and bacterial genomes): index, tree, metadata

-Lastly, we note that memory use increases almost linearly with $NUM_THREADS
+We note that memory use increases almost linearly with $NUM_THREADS

-for the build
+for the index

 subcommand, and hence, you may want to decrease it if you run out of memory.

-, -r
+, place

 ).